 A common question from gestational carrier applicants is whether it’s possible to continue a full time job during a surrogacy journey.
 Considering the logistics and emotional commitment involved, some wonder if it’s realistic to maintain your normal, day-to-day responsibilities.
-Can you really fit surrogacy into your family, work and daily life routines?
+Can you really fit becoming a surrogate mother into your family, work and daily life routines?

 Together with the perspective from our very own Ashtin Gurevitz, we take a closer look at the expectations of a surrogate, as well as the realities of working both in and outside the home while pregnant.